Financial support

 If you experience a permanent loss of functioning you may be eligible to receive compensation for a permanent impairment.
 It is important that your condition is stable and unlikely to change before you can undergo this assessment.

-These supports require other assessments outside of the ISSC (Integrated Services for Sensitive Claims) service, and a member of a specialised Permanent Injury Compensation team will support you through this process if you request this entitlement.
+These supports require other assessments outside of the Sensitive Claims Service, and a member of a specialised Permanent Injury Compensation team will support you through this process if you request this entitlement.

 Contact us so we can provide you with more information about this process.
 It is useful for us to know about your needs as soon as possible as the financial support offered depends on your individual circumstances.